tc39/notes/es6/2014-09/sept-24.md

 MM: In that world, let's compare new^ to the proposal on the board.
 In new^, in world 1, if this is normal code, super() becomes `this = new super()`

-YK: Yes but what this was saying is that IF YOU ARE subclasing something exotic, you need to do idiomatic things to get plausible results.
+YK: Yes but what this was saying is that IF YOU AKI subclasing something exotic, you need to do idiomatic things to get plausible results.

 MM: But only on the hypothesized small amount of code that needs to subclass builtins.